 It’s not true that eating healthy foods will cost more; cooking at home will save you dollars from the start.
 Plus, you’re in control of the portion sizes.

 It’s much better to eat less of more nutritious foods, which may cost a little more, than to eat a lot of cheap, processed food that costs the same amount.

-Fresh and fruits and vegetables without added sauces cost less and are better for you.
-Plus, they are great to have on hand when you’re low on funds or don’t feel like heading to the store.
+- Frozen fruits and vegetables without added sauces are affordable and great to have on hand when you’re low on funds or don’t feel like heading to the store.

-Article copyright © 2011 American Heart Association.
-This article is brought to you by the American Heart Association's Simple Cooking with Heart Program.
+Article copyright © 2015 American Heart Association.
+This recipe/article is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.